 However, what sets the Aperture apart as a carving longboard, is the Gullwing Sidewinder trucks with their double kingpin system specially designed for deep carving.

 These trucks and the slim cambered (upward lengthwise curvature) deck combine to enable uniquely tight carves and lines.
+The drop-through mount makes this board low riding which facilitates pushing.

 Sector 9’s Sidewinder trucks have a long history of quality and durability.
 The 69mm soft wheels are meant to provide the right amount of grip when doing tight carves.